Lucrezia Borgia (opera): Act 1

-The Duke, believing Gennaro to be Lucrezia's lover, plots his murder with his servant Rustighello (Vieni: la mia vendetta è meditata e pronta.)
+The Duke, believing Gennaro to be Lucrezia's lover, plots his murder with his servant Rustighello ("Vieni: la mia vendetta è meditata e pronta").
 Gennaro and his companions leave the house for a party and pass the Duke's palace with its large gilded coat of arms reading Borgia.
 Keen to show his contempt for the Borgia family, Gennaro removes the initial "B", leaving the obscene "Orgia" (orgy).

 In the palace, Lucrezia is shown into the Duke's chamber.
 Having seen the defaced crest, she demands death for the perpetrator, not knowing that it is Gennaro.
 The Duke orders Gennaro to be brought before her and accuses him of staining the noble name of Borgia, a crime to which he readily confesses.
 Lucrezia, horrified, attempts to excuse the insult as a youthful prank, but Don Alfonso accuses Lucrezia of infidelity, having observed her meeting with Gennaro in Venice.
 In a scene full of drama and tension, she denies any impropriety, but he demands the prisoner's death and forces her to choose the manner of Gennaro's execution.
-Pretending to pardon him, the Duke offers Gennaro a glass of wine and he swallows it.
-After a stunning trio (Guai se ti sfugge un moto, Se ti tradisce un detto!) the Duke leaves and Lucrezia hurries to Gennaro, giving him an antidote to the poison the Duke has mixed with the wine.
-He drinks, and in a last duet, she implores him to flee the city and her husband.
-(Bevi e fuggi ... te'n prego, o Gennaro!)
+Pretending to pardon him, the Duke offers Gennaro a poisoned glass of wine, which he proceeds to drink.
+After a stunning trio ("Guai se ti sfugge un moto, se ti tradisce un detto!") the Duke leaves and Lucrezia hurries to Gennaro, giving him an antidote to the poison the Duke has mixed with the wine.
+He drinks, and in a last duet, she implores him to flee the city and her husband ("Bevi e fuggi... te'n prego, o Gennaro!").